 Only 38% of refugees are enrolled in pre-primary, 65% in primary, and 41% in secondary school.
 When it comes to higher education, only 6% are enrolled.

 In addition, several dimensions point to reduced quality in refugee education.
 Teacher-pupil ratios average as high as 1:70 and other challenges such as lack of trained teachers, lack of classrooms, and lack of school materials and supplies persist.

 UNHCR partners with governments, international organizations – as well as NGOs and the private sector – to ensure quality education for refugee children and youth.
 The key call is to include refugees into national education systems in close collaboration with the national authorities.
 According to UNHCR this is the most sustainable option.

-In the area of higher education, UNHCR has set an ambitious goal together with partners – the 15by30 target – which aims to ensure that 15% of refugee youth, or approximately 500,000 refugees in total, can access higher education by 2030.
-One initiative to support this ambition is UNHCR’s so-called DAFI scholarship programme, which since 1992 has supported over 18,000 young refugees with scholarships in order to go to university.
+In the area of higher education, UNHCR has set an ambitious goal together with partners – the 15by30 target – which aims to ensure that 15% of refugee youth can access higher education by 2030.
+One initiative to support this ambition is UNHCR’s so-called DAFI scholarship programme, which since 1992 has supported over 24,000 young refugees with scholarships in order to go to university.